 There is nothing quite as exhilarating as swimming next to a whale shark.
 Divers spend their lives looking for these huge yet gentle beasts that can reach the length of an articulated lorry.

 Sightings in this spot are so regular the locals have called it a “whale magnet.”
-Even if you don’t see a whale shark you’ll still spot myriad pelagic schools of giant trevallies and dogtooth tuna making this another contender for best dive site.
+Even if you don’t see a whale shark you’ll still spot myriad pelagic schools of giant trevallies and dogtooth tuna making this another contender for the best dive site.

 Depth: 10-25 meters.